Parenting just may be the hardest job on the planet. As we raise our kids, we juggle work, relationships, our home and hobbies.

-Both the CDC and American Heart Association agree: Children need at least 60 minutes of exercise a day.
+Kids need at least 60 minutes of exercise a day.
 Come up with a plan together about how to reach this one-hour daily goal of physical activity.
-Take walks or bike rides, go swimming, sign them up for sports or dance activities.
+Take walks or bike rides, go swimming and sign them up for sports or dance activities.
 Maybe you can run around the yard or local playground with them.
-“Getting their sillies out” actually has many benefits to both physical and mental health.
-These benefits of lower disease risk, higher life expectancy and improved self-confidence can be achieved from the start.
-Don’t wait!
+“Getting their energy out” actually has many benefits to both physical and mental health.
+This can include lower disease risk, higher life expectancy and improved self-confidence.

 4. Set limits with screen time